zer0def/nginxinc-kubernetes-ingress/docs/content/tutorials/oidc-custom-configuration.md

     # Rest of configuration file truncated
 ```

-## Step 2 - Customising the default configuration
+## Step 2 - Customizing the default configuration

 Once the contents of the `oidc.conf` file has been added to the ConfigMap, you are free to customize the contents of this ConfigMap.
 This example demonstrates adding a comment to the top of the file.
 The comment will be shown at the top of the `oidc.conf` file.